The Best Beginner Motorcycles: Coolest Starter Rides

 As a beginner, a mini bike is another great option you can start with.
 The Honda Grom125 is a mini bike, but it comes with a wide range of sports features that you would love.
 The seat height and suspension of this motorbike are like that of a sports bike.
 This bike comes at an affordable price, and this makes it even more fascinating for beginners.
 It is so far the most affordable motorbike on our list.
 The bike is relatively cheap, but it still delivers top-notch performance.

-The motorbike is great for commuting on the city streets, providing you with a stylish and comfortable ride.
+The motorbike is great for commuting on the city streets, providing you with an unbelievably fun and comfortable ride.
 It is not one of the most powerful when it comes to engine power, but it features an excellent design that looks like the more expensive models.
 It also has different colors for you to choose from.
 This bike cannot handle highway speeds very well, so you need to be careful about that when you are on the highway.

 This motorbike is equipped with a 125cc air-cooled, single-cylinder, 4-stroke engine.
 The height of the seat is 30 inches from the ground, while the fuel capacity is 1.45 gallons.
 It also does a great job of economizing fuel.
 The motorbike meets current EPA standards, which means it is safe for the environment.
 It features a 4-speed transition with high-quality front and rear suspension.